elab/jgit-buildnumber/README.md

 The plugin binds per default to the `validate` phase, the first Maven life cycle phase, so that the extracted properties are available in all other phases.

+In the build log (or in Eclipse Maven console) you can see all the extracted properties and execution time.

-If the plugin is used in the parent module of a multi-module project, it will access the Git repo only once.
+If the plugin is defined in parent module of a __multi-module project__, it will access the Git repo only once.
 (If you will change that, see [runOnlyAtExecutionRoot](#runOnlyAtExecutionRoot).)

-In the build log (or in Eclipse Maven console) you can see all the extracted properties and execution time.
+The properties extracted in parent module get propagated to all child modules.
+It works this way only for normal Maven builds though, not for Eclipse m2e incremental builds, since Eclipse / OSGI has flat workspace and doesn't support nested Maven modules.

-In __Eclipse__, plugin will also be executed in m2e incremental builds (yet not on configuration).
+The plugin contains lifecycle-mapping-metadata for __Eclipse m2e__, and will be executed in m2e incremental builds (yet not on configuration).
 This is particularly important for local deployments to a JEE server from within Eclipse, if you want to see the proper build number in your web application.
 (Local deployment somehow depends on m2e incremental build).

-__Execution time__ depends first of all on the complexity of Git repo (especially on the number of tags, followed by the number of commits) and whether you use a custom JS `buildNumberFormat` or not.
-Without custom `buildNumberFormat`, you should expect regular Maven execution time of 0.5 - 1.5 s.
-Add 0.5 s. if custom `buildNumberFormat` is used.
-Eclipse m2e incremental execution is much faster (often factor of 2) than the regular Maven execution.
-64 bit JRE is significantly faster than 32 bit JRE, warm is faster than cold, and so on.

-> Only if you issuing performance problems due to continuous plugin execution by Eclipse m2e incremental build (please report), "Run on incremental" can be disabled by adding the following to the m2e workspace `lifecycle-mapping-metadata.xml` (Eclipse > Window > Preferences > Maven > Lifecycle Mappings):
+> Only if you issuing performance problems due to continuous plugin execution by Eclipse m2e incremental build, "Run on incremental" can be disabled by adding the following to Eclipse m2e workspace `lifecycle-mapping-metadata.xml` (Eclipse > Window > Preferences > Maven > Lifecycle Mappings):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>